sql-machine-learning/elasticdl/docs/designs/cli.md

 ElasticDL is a Kubernetes-Native deep learning framework.
-As it runs distributed training/prediction/evaluation jobs in a cluster, we need a client to submit the job to the cluster.
+As it runs distributed training/prediction/evaluation jobs in a cluster, we need a client to submit the jobs to the cluster.
 The main functionality of the client is *building image for ElasticDL job* and *submitting ElasticDL job*.

-Currently we have one but it's tightly coupled with the main package.
+Currently we have a client but it's tightly coupled with the main package.
 It's too heavy that users need pip install the whole elasticdl package and lots of dependencies such as TensorFlow, grpcio, etc.

 To improve the user experience, we need a light-weight client CLI of ElasticDL.